Cosmian/mse-cli/documentation/docs/configuration.md

 The configuration of an MSE application is written in a TOML file.
-The `mse.toml` file is used with `mse-ctl deploy` subcommand, you can specify another TOML file with argument `--path` if needed.
+The `mse.toml` file located in the current directory is used with `mse-ctl deploy` subcommand, you can specify another TOML file with argument `--path` if needed.

 ```{.bash}
 $ cat my_project/mse.toml